Medicare Advantage vs. Medigap

 The biggest difference between Medicare Advantage and Medicare supplemental insurance (Medigap) is the way they work.

-Medigap is intended simply to cover some of the gaps that Original Medicare doesn’t pay for — coinsurance, copayments and deductibles, for instance.
-Original Medicare only pays 80 percent for Medicare-covered services.
+Medigap is intended simply to cover some of the gaps (also known as cost-sharing) that Original Medicare doesn’t pay for — coinsurance, copayments and deductibles, for instance.
+Original Medicare only pays 80 percent for Medicare-covered services such as doctors’ services and outpatient medical services and supplies.

 Medicare Advantage plans are an alternative to Original Medicare.
-Sold by private insurers, these plans cover everything that Original Medicare does but may offer more coverage for things that Medicare doesn’t, including dental and vision care.
+Sold by private insurers, these plans cover everything that Original Medicare does but may offer extra benefits for things that Medicare doesn’t, including dental and vision care.

 You may have fewer choices in terms of doctors and health care providers in some cases with Medicare Advantage plans.
 With Medigap, you have access to any doctor or provider who accepts Medicare.